Close

 2. Information and Privacy Commissioner of Ontario

 The Information and Privacy Commissioner of Ontario provides oversight of Ontario’s access and privacy laws, which establish the rules for how Ontario’s public institutions and health care providers may collect, use, and disclose personal information.
-The Personal Health Information Protection Act (PHIPA) is enforced by the Information and Privacy Commissioner of Ontario and apples to almost all RRTs, regardless of where they practice.
+The Personal Health Information Protection Act (PHIPA) is enforced by the Information and Privacy Commissioner of Ontario and apples to almost all RTs, regardless of where they practice.

 Personal Health Information (PHI)